dextersworkshop/course-intro-sql/hw_project_wk_04.md

         -- remove from A what is in B
         except

-    -- get list of instructors having taught course more than 4 weeks long select distinct instructor_id from course_run
+    -- get list of instructors (B) having taught course more than 4 weeks long select distinct instructor_id from course_run
     where num_weeks > 4
     order by instructor_id